Powered by Fr. Abraham Mutholath Foundation NFP

 1. Jesus appeared every Sunday to his disciples after his resurrection and before his ascension into heaven.
 Jesus comes down to meet us during every Holy Mass, especially on Sundays.
 Let us give proper importance for Sunday observance.

-4. Compassion of Jesus to the stubborn Thomas is a model for us.
-Jesus who washed the feet of his disciples again showed them how we should be humble and caring towards people tough to manage.
+3. The compassion of Jesus towards the stubborn Thomas is a model for us.
+Jesus, who washed the feet of his disciples, again showed them how to be humble and caring towards ‘difficult’ people.

-5. The story of Thomas missing the first appearance of Jesus to the apostles on the Easter Sunday gives us a lesson.
-Some believers claim that they are spiritual but do not want to do anything with religion.
-They have faith in God and do personal prayers.
+4. Thomas’ missing the first appearance of Jesus to the apostles on the Easter Sunday teaches us a lesson – some believers claim that true spirituality hasn’t got anything to do with community.
+They hold that it is sufficient to have faith in God and do their prayers.
 Jesus wants us to be in communion with the church because he is the head of the church and the Holy Spirit is guiding the church.
-The Holy Mass, which is the sacrifice of Jesus, and other sacraments are our essential spiritual nourishments.
+The Holy Mass, which is the sacrifice of Jesus, and other sacraments are our essential spiritual nourishment.

-7. St. Thomas seeing the Risen Lord and St. Faustina’s vision of Jesus point to the wounded heart of Jesus.
+5. Saint Thomas seeing the Risen Lord points to the wounded heart of Jesus.
 His sacrificial love from his heart is a lesson for us to follow in serving others from our hearts.

-8. Saint John the evangelist concludes his gospel, stating that he wrote them so we may believe that Jesus is the Messiah, the Son of God, and that through this belief we may have life in his name (Jn 20:31).
-Let us read and reflect on the gospels and put into practice the teachings of Jesus, so we inherit the eternal life as its outcome.
+6. John the evangelist concludes his gospel, stating that he wrote its contents so that we may believe that Jesus is the Messiah, the Son of God, and that through this belief we may have life in his name (Jn 20:31).
+Let us read and reflect on the gospels and put into practice the teachings of Jesus contained therein, so that we inherit eternal life as its outcome.